Turkish and US presidential assistants discuss relations, global and regional issues by phone - ExBulletin

 Kalin and Sullivan also discussed details of a joint strategic mechanism agreed at a meeting on October 31 last year between Turkish President Recep Tayyip Erdogan and his US counterpart Joe Biden on the sidelines of the G20 summit in Rome.

-During the telephone interview, Kalin said the Ukraine crisis should be resolved through dialogue and cooperation, adding that Turkiye is ready to make any contribution in this regard.
+During the telephone interview, Kalin said the Ukraine crisis should be resolved through dialogue and cooperation, adding that Turkey is ready to make any contribution in this regard.

-He also underlined the importance that Turkiye attaches to the territorial integrity of Ukraine.
+He also underlined the importance that Turkey attaches to the territorial integrity of Ukraine.

 The two sides stressed the importance of efforts to end the ongoing unrest in Kazakhstan as soon as possible in order to ensure peace and stability in the region.

-They also stressed that establishing a permanent peace between Azerbaijan and Armenia would contribute to regional stability and prosperity.
+They also stressed that the establishment of a permanent peace between Azerbaijan and Armenia would contribute to regional stability and prosperity.

-Kalin noted that Turkiye is determined to continue his role in ensuring peace and stability in the Balkans, the Caucasus, the Middle East, Central Asia and Africa.
+Kalin noted that Turkey is determined to continue its role in ensuring peace and stability in the Balkans, the Caucasus, the Middle East, Central Asia and Africa.

 * Written by Zehra Nur Duz